England Football Online

 Playing Career

-Club(s) Played schoolboy football in East London, and played his junior football with Condor Athletic FC and Limehouse Town FC.
-Signed amateur forms with West Ham United FC during 1913, he signed professionally in the following season.
+Played schoolboy football in East London, and played his junior football with Condor Athletic FC and Limehouse Town FC.
+Signed amateur forms with West Ham United FC in June 1912, and professional forms in February 1913.
 During WW1, he was posted in Scotland, and guested for Falkirk FC.
 He returned and starred for the Hammers following the war.
-After 158 league appearances and 102 goals, he returned to Falkirk FC on 7 February 1922 for a world transfer fee record of £5000.
-After 113 league appearances and 49 goals, on 3 February 1925, Blackburn Rovers FC, inparticular, Bob Crompton, beat Newcastle United FC and Liverpool FC to the signature of Puddefoot for a £4000 fee.
+He returned to Falkirk FC on 7 February 1922 for a world transfer fee record of £5000.
+After 113 Scottish League appearances and 49 goals, on 3 February 1925, Blackburn Rovers FC, inparticular, Bob Crompton, beat Newcastle United FC and Liverpool FC to the signature of Puddefoot for a £3750 fee.

 "THE TRIAL OF SYD PUDDEFOOT.